-Recruitment Process Outsourcing (RPO) and Managed Service Providers (MSP) both aim to improve the efficiency of your company by relieving the burden of managing the company’s resourcing needs.
+Recruitment Process Outsourcing (RPO) and Managed Service Providers (MSP) both aim to improve the efficiency of your company in relieving the complications of managing the company’s resourcing needs.
 But what do these two terms mean and what is the difference between RPO and MSP?

 What is Recruitment Process Outsourcing?

 RPO is when a company chooses to transfer all or part of its recruitment process to an external provider, such as Omni.
 That RPO provider can take control of areas such as candidate sourcing, candidate screening and candidate onboarding, or alternatively provide you with a full end-to-end solution.
-In order to achieve the best results possible, they will fully embed themselves within your HR team, taking onboard the brand values and culture.
-The candidate themselves won’t know any different.
-RPO can easily be scaled up and down, ensuring that a company doesn’t waste resources during slower points of the year.
+In order to achieve the best results possible, they will fully embed themselves within your HR or Talent teams, taking onboard the brand values and culture.
+The candidate themselves won’t see any difference.
+RPO can easily be scaled up and down or used for projects only, ensuring that a company doesn’t waste resources during slower points of the year.

 What is a Managed Services Provider?

-MSP offer a similar end-to-end recruitment proposition but focus entirely on temporary workers.
-This term includes consultants, contractors, freelancers and other non-permanent staff who work for a company.
-An MSP will take over the management of this contingent workforce, ensuring that the company remains compliant in its treatment of such workers whilst staying true to the values of the brand.
-Workers may be supplied by a network of multiple different agencies but all will go through the MSP who acts as the liaison.
+MSP offer a similar end-to-end recruitment proposition but focus entirely on contingent workers.
+This term includes temporaries, consultants, contractors, freelancers, Statement of Works (SoW) and other non-permanent staff who work for a company.
+An MSP will take over the management of this contingent workforce focusing on cost management, process efficiencies and ensuring that the company remains compliant in its treatment of such workers whilst staying true to the values of the brand.
+Workers may be supplied by a network of different agencies but all will go through the MSP who acts as the liaison and supply chain manager.

 Both RPO providers and MSPs can dramatically reduce the amount of time you waste managing a recruitment process, giving you more time to focus on other aspects of the business that rely on your input to succeed.